BackofenLab/B2_06_BLAST/README.md

 **c)** Now we need to search for similar kmers in the database and the query.
 In order to do so lets implement a couple of helpers.

-**c0)** List all existing kmers(use both database and query).
-Note that you can use the index function from the previous part and just the keys.

-**c1)** First lets try to list all kmers which are similar to the given one within the given threshold.
+**c1)** First lets try to list all kmers which are similar to the given one  meaning their score is >= the given threshold.
 In order to do that implement the `find_similar_kmers_for_kmer` which takes four arguments: kmer, kmer similarity threshold, all existing kmers and blosum dictionary.
+Here the all possible kmers is a list of kmers found in a database.

 <details>
   <summary>Example: (Spoiler)</summary>